Available with Advanced license.

 When using the Dodging balance method, each pixel needs a target color, which is determined by the surface type.

-The raster you want to use to color balance the other images.
-The balance method and color surface type, if applicable, will be derived from this image.
+The raster you want to use as a target to color balance the image collection.
+It can be a raster dataset, a mosaic dataset or an image service.
+The statistics required by the balance method and color surface type, if applicable, will be derived from this target image.

 Once color balancing has been performed, there may be new pixel values within your raster.
 Check the checkbox to calculate the statistics with latest pixel values.